Jtreu/sleeplog-app/README.md

 * Add service worker for offline support
 * Add a indroductory sequence for first-time users
 * Make the times entries responsive & scrollable
 * Change the font when the user enters something into the table
+* Create a homepage with information about the application
 * Change your profile picture using the imageSourceManipulator.js util

 ## Technologies